LuvDaSun/xhr-polyfill/README.md

 - Install xhr-polyfill via bower
 	"bower install xhr-polyfill"

-- Include the following files in the webpages that make cross-domain requests:
+- Include "dist/xhr-polyfill.js" wilt in your html.
-	"src/shared.js"
-	"src/IFrameChannel.js"
-	"src/XMLHttpRequestProxy.js"

-- Server the following files from the root of the server that will receive the cross-domain requests:
-	"src/shared.js"
-	"src/xhr-channel.js"
-	"src/xhr-channel.html"
+- Add "src/xhr-channel.html" to the server that you want to make a cross domain request to.

 ## example

 https://goabout.com is a web application that uses an api at https://api.goabout.com .
 This web application is also supposed to work on ie8, so xhr-polyfill is used.

 The xhr-channel.html file is included in the root of the server.
-You may take a look at it here: https://api.goabout.com/xhr-channel.html .
-The javascript files are included and iminified right in the html for better performance.
+You may take a look at it here: https://api.goabout.com/xhr-channel.html.

-The client scripts ("src/shared.js", "src/IFrameChannel.js", "src/XMLHttpRequestProxy.js") are included in the web application at https://goabout.com .
-They may not be visible in the soure-code because they are concatenated and minified together with a lot of other scripts.
+The client script ("dist/xhr-polyfill.js") is included in the web application at https://goabout.com.
+It may not be visible in the soure-code because it is concatenated and minified together with a lot of other scripts.

 The result is an angularjs app that is able to use an api that is located on another domain, even in ie8.

 ## This seems complicated / I don't get it

-xhr-polyfill is not a really developer friendly solution (yet).
-Simply beause I do not have a lot of time to work on it and also because browsers that are unable to make cross-domain requests are a dying breed (finally).
 If you wish to use this solution in a production environment, don't hesitate to conctact me!
+I am glad to help.

 ## How does it work?